In this section

 However, since the UK's exit from the EU, this no longer applies.
 UK package organisers have to ensure that, if they sell package holidays in EU Member States, they will comply with the Member State's insolvency protection rules.
 In many cases, UK package organisers have to obtain a licence to operate in that Member State.

-The 2018 PTRs have no specific offence for providing misleading or inaccurate statements (which the 1992 PTRs did have).
-Therefore, businesses should be aware that enforcing the 2018 PTRs will involve the CPRs, which highlight the giving of any misleading information regarding all holidays, but specifically packages in the 2018 PTRs.
+The PTRs have no specific offence for providing misleading or inaccurate statements (which the Package Travel, Package Holidays and Package Tours Regulations 1992 did have).
+Therefore, businesses should be aware that enforcing the PTRs will involve the DMCCA, which highlights the giving of any misleading information regarding all holidays, but specifically packages in the PTRs.
 Another piece of law, the Consumer Rights Act 2015, would also be used to ensure that the booking conditions of businesses that provide holidays were not unfair.

-To help genuine businesses combat fraudulent behaviour, the Fraud Act 2006 is used to investigate false or misleading representations with the intention of making a gain.
+To help genuine businesses combat fraudulent behaviour, the Fraud Act 2006 is used to investigate false or misleading representations with the intention of making a gain (the Fraud Act does not apply in Scotland; instead, it is the common law offence of fraud).
 Details will be given later in this section of a fake online air ticket scam by a travel agent who the courts jailed.
 'Cease and desist' letters are also explained to help businesses prevent scammers infringing intellectual property rights.

 Climate change and the carbon footprint of some transport providers are also of concern.
 A carbon footprint is a simple way to express the problems for airlines.
 The 'size' of their carbon footprint depends on multiple factors, the primary one being the amount of greenhouse gas emissions released into the atmosphere.